BertPie/time-tracker/README.md

 "art for the art's sake".
 One of the ways to accomplish that is changing data sources.

 ## Start up

+### Requirements
+To start the application you need to have properly setup Java 14 and MySql database.

 ### Configure DB
 To run the application, first you need to have a running MySql database.
 You can either start it in a docker container